Health Insurance Plans

 You have 3 options when buying your health insurance.

 You can buy directly from a private insurance company (or insurer)

 Register, shop, and buy your plan through the Health Insurance Marketplace

 Work with an independent insurance agent, who can show you all plans from each insurance company.

 A local independent insurance advisor will help you review all health insurance programs and help you navigate the health insurance system.
 We will help you understand the types of insurance available, and any additional insurance products and insurance bundles that may be best for you.

 The Health Insurance Marketplace® is a great place for you to go if you’re shopping for health insurance.
 It’s an easy and convenient way to get quotes, compare plans, and enroll in a plan that meets your needs.

 When you apply for individual and family coverage with your local agent through the Health Insurance Marketplace, you’ll provide income and household information.
 You’ll find out if you qualify for premium tax credits and other savings that make insurance more affordable.

-Health Insurance Plans for Individuals and Family
+Plans for Individuals and Family

-Individual and family health insurance plans can help cover expenses in the case of serious medical emergencies, prescription drugs, and may even save you money on doctor’s visits by offering coverage for preventive healthcare services.
+Individual and family health insurance plans can help cover expenses in the case of serious medical emergencies, and prescription drugs, and may even save you money on doctor’s visits by offering coverage for preventive healthcare services.
 Typical health insurance plans usually include monthly premiums, annual deductibles, copays, or coinsurance charges depending on your age group as well as tobacco use status.